Information for New Residents

-For a dowloadable list of what to bring, and what not to bring, please click here.
+For a list of what to bring, and what not to bring, please click here.

-Please coordinate with your roommate and dicuss which items they are bringing for the bathroom and living room areas.
-This will prevent duplicate items (e.g. vacuums, TVs, game systems, etc) taking up space.
-We also have a linen service to help you purchase sheets, conforters, etc that fit our twin extra long beds.
+Please coordinate with your roommate and discuss which items they are bringing for the shared bathroom and living room areas.
+This will prevent duplicate items (e.g. vacuums, TVs, game systems, etc) from taking up space.
+We also have a linen service to help you purchase sheets, comforters, etc that fit our twin extra long beds.
 Please see the linen service web page for more information.

 Critical information for new students

-- Be sure to submit your proof of a meningitis vaccination before moving into housing.
+Be sure to submit your proof of meningitis vaccination before moving into housing.
 More information can be found here.

-- We will have mandatory meetings for all residents the first week of class.
-Necessary information will be presented at this meeting that you will held responsible for knowing.
+We will have mandatory meetings for all residents the second week of class.
+Necessary information will be presented at this meeting.
+You will held responsible for knowing the information.
 If you do not attend one of these meetings a $50 fine will be added to your account and you will still be responsible for all of this information.
 Please check your SRSU email for more information.

-- If you’ve chosen not to attend Sul Ross please contact us immediately so we can withdraw you from housing and refund any money owed to you.
+If you’ve chosen not to attend Sul Ross please contact us immediately so we can withdraw you from housing.

 When do we get our housing assignments?

-You can check your assignment status by logging into your housing account by going through the housing application link.
+You can check your assignment status by logging onto your housing account by going through the housing application link.
 Please remember to keep your contact information current with Residential Living.
 Your housing assignment will include the following: building & room assignment, roommate name, email of your roommate, the move-in date and other relevant information.
 These will be avliable after August 3rd, 2016.

 Over assignments have a “C” room designation.
 If your room number has a “C” designation (e.g. 1-110C) then you are in a triple assignment.
-Residents that are over assigned with be in the “B” bedroom with another person for a total of 3 people per unit.
-All 3 students will be financially compensated for this inconvenience.
-Please see our link here for the compensation plan.
+Residents that are over assigned will be in the “B” bedroom with another person for a total of 3 people per unit.
+All 3 students will be financially compensated for their inconvenience.
+Please see our compensation plan for more information.
 Students that are over assigned will have 24 hours to relocate once a new space becomes available.
 While we try to make every effort to accommodate our student’s wishes, students in over assigned status do not have a choice of building, room number and roommate when they are reassigned to a permanent assignment.

 How do I pay for housing?